Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 • They can't provide a USDOT or MC number when asked.

-• They won't share details about their insurance policy or driver screening process.
+• They won't share details about insurance or driver screening.

-• The quote is dramatically lower than every other company you've contacted — this usually means corners are being cut on insurance, driver pay, or both.
+• The quote is dramatically lower than every other company you've contacted.

 • They ask for full payment upfront before any service is provided.

-• They can't explain what happens if your car is damaged during transit.
+• They can't explain what happens if your car is damaged.

 How We Vet Our Drivers: Background Checks, Insurance, and Screening Standards